finbourne/lusid-sdk-java-preview/sdk/docs/PortfolioGroupsApi.md

     String code = "code_example"; // String | The code of the portfolio group to remove the sub group from.
 Together with the scope this uniquely identifies the portfolio group.
     String subgroupScope = "subgroupScope_example"; // String | The scope of the sub group to remove from the portfolio group.
     String subgroupCode = "subgroupCode_example"; // String | The code of the sub group to remove from the portfolio group.
 Together with the scope this uniquely identifies the sub group.
-    OffsetDateTime effectiveAt = OffsetDateTime.now(); // OffsetDateTime | The effective datetime from which the sub group will be removed from the portfolio group. try {
+    OffsetDateTime effectiveAt = new OffsetDateTime(); // OffsetDateTime | The effective datetime from which the sub group will be removed from the portfolio group. try {
       PortfolioGroup result = apiInstance.deleteSubGroupFromGroup(scope, code, subgroupScope, subgroupCode, effectiveAt);
       System.out.println(result);